LOOSE-LIPS/loose-lips-2.0/src/routes/blog/howard-mades-sunday-jams-big-in-japan-nothing-special/index.md

 banner:
   - >-
     imported/howard-mades-sunday-jams-big-in-japan-nothing-special/image1001.jpeg
-description: >-
-  Contrary to the title, this song is definitely something special.
+description: "Contrary to the title, this song is definitely something special.
 Possibly the most underrated band to come out of Liverpool.
-Deffo one of my favourites, fuck the beatles with bells on.&nbsp; Jayne Cassey&#39;s vocals are so eccentric, unique and almost childlike (she also used to perform with a lampshade on her head, whilst the guitarist [...]Read More...
+Deffo one of my favourites, fuck the beatles with bells on.\_ Jayne Cassey's vocals are so eccentric, unique and almost childlike (she also used to perform with a lampshade on her head, whilst the guitarist [...]Read More..."
 published: true
 tags: feature
 featured: false